 - Vomiting and seeing significant amounts of blood in your vomit

 - Black, tarry or bloody stools

-Your doctor may suspect varices if you have any of the following signs of liver disease:
+Your doctor might suspect varices if you have signs of liver disease, including:

 - Yellow coloration of your skin and eyes (jaundice)

 - Fluid buildup in your abdomen (ascites)

 When to see a doctor